tgroshon/criticalgamemastery.com/src/content/posts/august-article-world-building-part-2.md

 ---
-title: "August: World Building Part 2"
+title: "August: World Building Pt.
+2 - How the World Works"
 date: 2019-08-25
 draft: true
 ---

-# World Building: How the World Works
 *written by Otamhs*
 *edited by Dirk*